-South East Water has reported a number of issues in Tunbridge Wells due to the cold weather.
+South East Water has reported a number of issues in Tunbridge Wells initially due to the cold weather.

 South East Water customers across several parts of Tunbridge Wells are once again experiencing issues with their water supply.